Chun-Yang/Chun-Yang.github.io/_posts/2018-12-23-how-to-setup-google-domain-for-github-pages.md

 title:  How to setup google domain for github pages
 date:   2018-12-23
 permalink: /how-to-setup-google-domain-for-github-pages/
+cover_url: /assets/image/google-domains-and-github-pages/google-domains-and-github-pages-cover.png
 categories: hosting
 ---

 ## Intro
 Github pages is easy to setup, but to attach a custom domain with google domains, you may run into problems.
-Here are how you can do it in 3 steps.
+Here is how you can do it in 3 steps.

 ## Prerequisites
 - You have a [github pages](https://pages.github.com/) repository, e.g. https://github.com/Chun-Yang/Chun-Yang.github.io